learn-co-curriculum/phase-0-macos-env-git-github/README.md

 11. Paste what’s on your clipboard from step seven in the "Key" input field
 12. Click "Add SSH Key"

-[GitHub New SSH key form]: https://github.com/settings/ssh/new
+[github new ssh key form]: https://github.com/settings/ssh/new
 [update the default branch name]: https://github.com/github/renaming

 ### Check Your Work